ValveSoftware/Proton/README.md

 5. [Enable proton-ge-custom](#enabling).

 ### Flatpak

+This section is for those that use the Flatpak'd version of Steam.

 1. Download a release from the [Releases](https://github.com/GloriousEggroll/proton-ge-custom/releases) page.
 2. Create a `~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/` directory if it does not exist.